 Students choosing the Industry-Based Pathway can select work experience so that they can be released to pursue work options.
 These options may include work experience, or an Australian School-Based Apprenticeship (ASBA).

 There is no assessment in this course.
 However, the outcomes are that students develop a clear understanding of the work environment, educational expectations, and daily requirements for the industry of their choice.
 They also understand clearly the work ethic involved in most workplaces.
 It is expected that, by the end of the two years, students have a clear idea of the industry that they intend to pursue at the end of Year 12.
-(It is a possibility that students may acquire an Australian School-Based Apprenticeship during Year 11 or early Year 12 in the industry of their choice and therefore fast-track their career while still finishing Year 12 and gain the four credit points towards their QCE.)
+(It is a possibility that students may acquire an Australian School-Based Apprenticeship during Year 10 or 11 in the industry of their choice and therefore fast-track their career while still finishing Year 12 and gain credit points towards their QCE.)
 Work Experience alone receives no credit towards a QCE.

 For each placement or work experience, students will complete placement application forms indicating the vocational area in which they wish to work.
 Once they are placed, it is the student’s responsibility to ensure the agreement form is completed with the following signatures:

 Furthermore, the College also supports students in the Defence Work Experience Program.
 For more details please visit www.defence.gov.au/workexperience

 School-based Apprenticeships and Traineeships (ASBA) help young people to go places – whether that’s a full-time job, a trade career, university, TAFE or other training.
 The workplace skills and confidence they gain during their ASBA provide a solid foundation for any career.

 ASBAs allow students to work as paid employees and obtain nationally recognised qualifications, all while at school.

 Some of the advantages of school-based apprenticeships and traineeships include: